SchriderLab/TEforest/README.md

 # TEforest

-This repository contains a Snakemake pipeline for training, deploying, and benchmarking TE (transposable element) insertion models based on Random Forest classifiers.
+This repository is designed for detecting transposable element (TE) insertions using short-read sequencing data.
+It enables both the assessment of annotated TE presence/absence in the reference genome and the detection and genotyping of novel insertions not represented in the reference.
+The repository includes a Snakemake pipeline used for training, deploying, and benchmarking TE insertion detection models based on random forest classifiers.
+Please note that this is a beta release, and we are actively working to improve usability.

 ## Overview